YigalNissan/Java-Optimizer/java-image-optimizer/README.md

 Your task:
 Create an alpine-jre based docker image that will automatically minimize all images found in (volume) "/in" and write them to (volume) "/out"

-Note: Some sample pictures can be found in the imgs folder
+Note: Some sample pictures can be found in the imgs folder, added one more image